Myron472/Numlock-Indicator-Dot-Icon/README.md

 For your convinience I put SVG and AFDESIGN icon files into **/icon** directory in case if you want to modify my icon.

 # Misc
-If you want to fork repository to, for example, change icon (as i did) you can make a new discussion submitting your icon.
-In that case I'll make new repository with all suggested icons.
-Or you can go to the original author's [project page](https://github.com/determ1ne/Numlock-Indicator) and fork it.
-In that case you would have to install [Masm32 Assembler SDK](masm32.com).
+If you want another icon in program you can go to the original author's [project page](https://github.com/determ1ne/Numlock-Indicator) and fork it.
+To build application  you will need to install [Masm32 Assembler SDK](masm32.com).

-If you want to suggest any idea to the project go to the original author's [project page](https://github.com/determ1ne/Numlock-Indicator).